bakins/configmap-aggregator/README.md

 Generally, run an instance of `configmap-aggregator` for each targeted config map.
 In the future, this may be driven by a [third party resource](https://kubernetes.io/docs/user-guide/thirdpartyresources/).

+Note: we assume you are running `kubectl` in proxy mode to handle authentication with Kubernetes.

 # Status

 It works, but is not well tested.